 • White- or light-colored shade cloth can be placed closer to plant foliage because it reflects away heat in addition to providing shade.

-• Summer weight garden fabric made of polyprophylene or row covers made of muslin or cheesecloth can sit directly on plant foliage.
-Light weight row covers can block as much as 85 percent of sunlight while lowering the temperature and trapping humidity around the plants.
+• Summer weight garden fabric made of polypropylene or row covers made of muslin or cheesecloth can sit directly on plant foliage.
+Lightweight row covers can block as much as 85 percent of sunlight while lowering the temperature and trapping humidity around the plants.

 • Peaches, apples, and other fruits–even tomatoes, peppers, and eggplants–hanging on the ends of branches can be protected by placing paper or cloth sacks over them if hanging a shade cloth over the plant is not doable.
 Grapes can be protected by slipping a paper bag over fruit clusters and stapling or taping the end closed.

-• Plants located on the south or west end of the garden can be protected by erecting temporary shade framework.
-Hang shade cloth from a line between two posts much as you would towels from a clothes line or place a section of picket fence between two stakes; set the section of fence against the stakes at a 45-degree angle.
+• Plants located on the south or west end of the garden can be protected by erecting a temporary shade framework.
+Hang shade cloth from a line between two posts much as you would towels from a clothesline or place a section of picket fence between two stakes; set the section of the fence against the stakes at a 45-degree angle.

 • Garden umbrellas can be stationed near vegetable beds during hot spells to keep the sun at bay.
 A laundry basket or bushel basket turned upside down can protect small crops.
 A plastic seed or plant flat can be placed upside down over seeded beds or just germinated seedlings.

-• Cut branches from palm trees, palmetto trees, or evergreen trees can be stuck cut end in the soil along the west or south side of crop rows.
+• Cut branches from palm trees, palmetto trees, or evergreen trees can be stuck cut ends in the soil along the west or south side of crop rows.

-• Two or more rows of sunflowers, sunchokes, corn or other tall plants can be planted alongside garden beds where afternoon sun and heat is a perennial summer problem.
+• Two or more rows of sunflowers, sunchokes, corn, or other tall plants can be planted alongside garden beds where afternoon sun and heat are a perennial summer problem.
 Tall crops are commonly planted on the north side of gardens, but in hot summer regions tall crops on the west or south side of the garden may be the prudent course.

 Other Heat Wave Protection Solutions: